 Several of the infusions apply to existing weapons or armor.
 Because you must infuse a non-magical item, you can’t stack infusions on the same item, and the effects won’t stack with spells like Magic Weapon or Elemental Weapon because those spells all affect target “nonmagic weapon” and make it a magic weapon.
 Each infusion which applies to an existing item also specifies that it makes the item magical.
 If you plan to rely on spells like Magic Weapon, be cautious about applying infusions to the same weapon.

-Also, remember that you can only have each Infusion in effect once at a time, so you can’t just throw Enhanced Defense on everything your party is wearing and call it a day.
+Also, remember that you can only have each Infusion in effect once at a time, so you can’t just throw the Enhanced Defense infusion on everything your party is wearing and call it a day.

 Table of Contents